-7. Distributions Paid or Recommended
+6. Distributions Paid or Recommended

 In accordance with the Product Disclosure Statement (PDS) of the Fund dated 14 April 2022, the Responsible Entity intends to make distributions of income at the end of each financial year, which should be paid by 30 September each year, following the audit of the Fund's annual accounts.
 The availability of income to distribute is contingent on the completion of a project and the sale of all units and townhouses developed as part of that project.
-Given the development stage of the Fund's Projects, a distribution of income was not available in the first two financial years of the Fund.

-No distributions were paid or recommended during the period.
+No distributions were paid or recommended during the period (2022: nil).

-8. Applications Held
+7. Applications Held

-As at 30 June 2022, the value of the pending applications was nil.
-The Fund will not be accepting any further investments.
+As at 30 June 2023, the value of the pending applications was nil.
+The Fund will not be accepting any further applications.

-9. Redemption Arrangements
+8. Redemption Arrangements

 As detailed in the Fund's Constitution the Responsible Entity is not under any obligation to buy back, purchase or redeem units from unitholders.
-During the financial year, 4,029,528 units were redeemed by the Responsible Entity pursuant to a Withdrawal Offer made to all unitholders on 10 May 2022.
+During the financial year, 5,756,032 (2022: 4,029,528) units were redeemed by the Responsible Entity pursuant to a pro-rata compulsory redemption on a fund-wide basis as of 31 January 2023 and 31 May 2023.

-10. Options
+9. Options